-The honorary title is generally used to refer to the person you are talking to, or when referring to a third party.
-It is never used to refer to itself, except for dramatic effect, or in some exceptional cases.
+O honorary title it is generally used to refer to the person you are talking to, or when referring to a third party.
+Nunca is used to refer to itself, except for dramatic effect, or in some exceptional cases.

-The honorary titles are equivalent to Lord, Madam, Young, Master, Highness and similar words.
+Honorary titles are equivalent to Lord, Lady, Young, Master, Your Highness and similar words.
 The difference is that in Asian culture these honorary titles are common and it is part of the daily life of the population to use them.

 As in Japan, there are titles that fall out of favor because they are few used or because they have outdated meanings.
-But it is important to know even these, in case an extremely formal situation occurs.
+But it is important to know even these, in case a situation of extreme formality occurs.

 Main Korean Honorary Titles